Women of FA: Heera Basi

 I have been practicing architecture for about 12 years now.
 Time flies!
 When I first started, I thought 90% of architecture was pure design work.
 But in reality, there are so many other aspects that go into building a home and managing a project.
 One of the most important qualities of an architect is their people skills – fostering relationships and building trust is such an important part of the profession.
 Whether with clients, contractors, consultants, or colleagues, a successful project truly comes from a great team where everyone is working together toward the same goal of creating something inspiring and meaningful.

-Q: What challenges do you face as a female architect in a male dominated industry?
+Q: What challenges to do you face as a female architect in a male dominated industry?

 Fortunately, the industry is evolving and there are more female architects and industry professionals.
 But there are still times where I show up on a job site and people don’t expect me to the be project manager or architect in charge.